 The Farmer Landowner Match Program connects landowners seeking to have their land farmed with farmers seeking land.
 The farm operations involved with these matches include meat, vegetables, and crops.
-Since its inception in 2008, we have had more than 50 matches!
-You can read about two of them here.
+Since its inception in 2008, we have facilitated more than 70 matches!

 Interested in participating in the Match program as a farmer or a landowner?
 Sign up below!
 You need to sign up for the program to use the databases.